Meaty Enchilada Chili Dip

 “NO – it’s dip!
 DIP, I tell you!”
 I said.
 He tasted it, and still said “it tastes like chili . . . with enchilada spices” Gee, thanks hon.
 I say that if you serve it with chips, it’s dip.
 And since it’s my recipe, I guess I get to make that call, right?
 I did add chili to the title, so it’ll now live on as Meaty Enchilada Chili Dip. #compromise

 Really though, let’s not focus on what it’s named.
 I want to stress that the flavor of this dish is what’s important here.
-The ground beef, pinto beans, tomatoes and enchilada spices (chili powder, cumin, garlic powder, onion powder) all come together in this dip that’ll have everybody coming back with a second (and third . . . and fourth) chip.
+The ground beef, pinto beans, tomatoes and enchilada spices (chili powder (also great for making spicy potato chips), cumin, garlic powder, onion powder) all come together in this dip that’ll have everybody coming back with a second (and third . . . and fourth) chip.

 For the Dip: